Trump administration deports hundreds of immigrants even as a judge orders their removals be stopped

 The immigrants were deported after Trump’s declaration of the Alien Enemies Act of 1798, which has been used only three times in U.S. history.

-The law, invoked during World Wars I and II and the War of 1812, requires a president to declare the United States is at war, giving him extraordinary powers to detain or remove foreigners who otherwise would have protections under immigration or criminal laws.
+The law, invoked during the War of 1812 and World Wars I and II, requires a president to declare the United States is at war, giving him extraordinary powers to detain or remove foreigners who otherwise would have protections under immigration or criminal laws.
 It was last used to justify the detention of Japanese-American civilians during World War II.

-The ACLU, which filed the lawsuit that led to Boasberg’s temporary restraining order on deportations, said it was asking the government whether the removals to El Salvador were in defiance of the court.

-“This morning, we asked the government to assure the Court that its order was not violated and are waiting to hear, as well as trying to do our own investigation,” ACLU’s lead lawyer, Lee Gelernt, said in a statement Sunday.

 Venezuela’s government in a statement Sunday rejected the use of Trump’s declaration of the law, characterizing it as evocative of “the darkest episodes in human history, from slavery to the horror of the Nazi concentration camps.”

-The Trump administration has not identified the immigrants deported, provided any evidence they are in fact members of Tren de Aragua or that they committed any crimes in the U.S,.
-It did also send two top members of the Salvadoran MS-13 gang to El Salvador who had been arrested in the United States.
+The Trump administration has not identified the immigrants deported, provided any evidence they are in fact members of Tren de Aragua or that they committed any crimes in the United States.
+It also sent two top members of the Salvadoran MS-13 gang to El Salvador who had been arrested in the United States.

-Video released by El Salvador’s government Sunday showed men exiting airplanes into an airport tarmac lined by officers in riot gear.
-The men, who had with their hands and ankles shackled, struggled to walk as officers pushed their heads down to have them bend down at the waist.
+Video released by El Salvador’s government Sunday showed men exiting airplanes onto an airport tarmac lined by officers in riot gear.
+The men, who had their hands and ankles shackled, struggled to walk as officers pushed their heads down to have them bend down at the waist.

 The video also showed the men being transported to prison in a large convoy of buses guarded by police and military vehicles and at least one helicopter.
 The men were shown kneeling on the ground as their heads were shaved before they changed into the prison’s all-white uniform — knee-length shorts, T-shirt, socks and rubber clogs — and placed in cells.